VR

 Each workshop followed the Stanford d.school's five-stage design thinking process:

-1. Empathize — students conducted rapid interviews and observation exercises to understand real user needs
+1. Empathize by conducting rapid interviews and observation exercises to understand real user needs

-2. Define — synthesized research into clear problem statements using empathy maps and "How Might We" framing
+2. Define by synthesizing research into clear problem statements using empathy maps and "How Might We" framing

-3. Ideate — brainstorming sessions with techniques like crazy eights, mind mapping, and SCAMPER to generate solutions
+3. Ideate through brainstorming with techniques like crazy eights, mind mapping, and SCAMPER

-4. Prototype — built low-fidelity prototypes using paper, cardboard, and digital tools to make ideas tangible
+4. Prototype by building low-fidelity prototypes using paper, cardboard, and digital tools

-5. Test — presented prototypes to peers for feedback, iterating in real-time
+5. Test by presenting prototypes to peers for feedback and iterating in real-time

 Scale & Reach

-• Impacted over 5,000 students from diverse academic backgrounds
+• Reached over 5,000 students from different academic backgrounds

-• Adapted workshop content for different audiences — from first-year undergraduates to graduate students
+• Adapted the content for different audiences, from first-year undergrads to graduate students

-• Trained student facilitators to scale the program beyond my direct involvement
+• Trained student facilitators so the program could continue without us

 What I Learned